 Pray that their hearts will be changed.
 Prayer is infinitely powerful and will make a difference—even if you can’t see it immediately.
 But don’t just pray that their hearts will be changed.
 Pray that God will bless and forgive them.
 Jesus tells us to pray for those who persecute us (Matthew 5:44), and He shows us how to do this on the cross when He cries out “Have mercy on them, for they do not know what they do" (Luke 23:34).

 To put it bluntly, the bullies at your school are inexperienced teenagers doing stupid things.
 They don’t truly know what they are doing—the way they are crushing a spirit, or the ramifications it has for them spiritually.
 If they truly did, they wouldn’t do it.
 So, pray for them.
 You will find that this also changes you.
-It changes you from a victim who has no power to a victim who has united with Christ.
+It changes you from a victim who has no power to a warrior who has united with Christ.

 Put on your armor.
 Satan wants to beat you down and make you think you are worthless.
 But God wants you to remember that you are pricelessly precious.
 You are precious enough to die for and to rise from the dead for.
 God has never made someone like you, and He will never make another person like you again either.
 Clothe yourself in the garments of Christ and wield the sword of truth.

 I wish I could tell you that enough mind-over-matter will stop the anxiety and tears that these bullies are causing, but that's only partly true.
 You won't always be able to control it—and that's OK!
 They put scars on your heart, and you now have to let them heal.